Couples Therapy in Dallas | Integrated Trauma-Informed Approach

 Integrated Trauma-Informed Couples Therapy in Dallas

 You love each other.
 You’ve tried to communicate differently.
 You may have even been to couples therapy before.
+But when conflict starts, something bigger takes over.
+One of you floods.
+One of you shuts down.
+Conversations escalate quickly or feel impossible to finish.

 You both want connection, but trauma, attachment wounds, or nervous system dysregulation keep interrupting the relationship.
 You don’t just need communication tools.
 You need a model that understands trauma.